 Geoffrey Kipsang Kamworor wins the RAK Half Marathon (© Victah Sailor)

-The Mattoni Ceske Budejovice Half Marathon won’t be short of leading athletes as world half marathon champion Geoffrey Kamworor will compete alongside course record-holder Daniel Chebii at the IAAF Silver Label Road Race on 7 June.
+World half marathon champion Geoffrey Kamworor will take on course record-holder Daniel Chebii on Saturday (7) at the Mattoni Ceske Budejovice, an IAAF Silver Label Road Race.

 Organisers for the IAAF